hydephp/develop/CONTRIBUTING.md

 ## Viability

-When requesting or submitting new features, first consider whether it might be useful to others.
-Open source projects are used by many developers, who may have entirely different needs to your own.
+When requesting or submitting new features, first consider whether they might be useful to others.
+Open source projects are used by many developers, who may have entirely different needs from your own.
 Think about whether or not your feature is likely to be used by other users of the project.

 ## Procedure